HyeonuPark/Snark-lang/Reference.md

 ### Keyword literal

 These keywords are reserved as a representation of primitive values.
-They are identical with matching JS literal.
+You cannot make variables with same name as one of these.

+Singleton literal

 - `null`